Edgar-Donk/edgar-donk.github.io/README.md

 Ry/99NIz//oGrZpUUEAAOw==""")
     f.write(decoded)
 ```
-Using 05rounded_frame.py use the code from img1 (frameFocusBorder), we should see an image file frameFocusBorder.gif is created.
+Use the code from img1 (frameFocusBorder) within 05rounded_frame.py, we should see that an image file frameFocusBorder.gif is
+created.
 You should see a file that is 64 by 64 pixels large.
-Load this on an image editor zoom in so that the pixels are shown as
+Load this on an image editor, zoom in so that the pixels are shown
-squares and move your cursor to where the centre of the corner is, and we can see why we have a border of 16 all round.
+as squares and move your cursor to where the centre of the corner is, and we can see why we have a border of 16 all round.
 If we
 reduce this figure to 8 say we will see about 13 indentations on the long side.
 A border of 12 will still show indentations,
 although not as pronounced, by 16 they have disappeared altogether.
-It would seem that when a widget image is extended only the
+It would seem that when a widget image needs to extend only
-inner part of the image between the border extremes is copied for the extension.
+the inner part of the image between the border extremes is utilised for the extension.

 What happens when we adapt the above method for a labelframe?
 What about the top part of the frame where the text is written
 between a visible frame?
 Will we need a special method to create the gap?
-Ah well fools rush in where angels fear to tread.
+Ah well, fools rush in where angels fear to tread.
 Run
 05rounded_labelframe.py.
 Well the labelframe reacts well, we see the label sitting in the frame break, and changing colour as a
 result of the program logic, try reversing the selection order and choosing one of the widgets with orientation.
 The
 style.element_create and style.layout remain the same as for the frame example.
 Since we no longer depend upon an event linked